Skip to main content

 Will there be admission fees to use this facility?

 Yes.
 Public pools have admission fees to help offset the cost of day-to-day operations.
 The Icabone Swimming Pool has operated this way since it opened in 1966.
 However, the fees to swim in the public facility must meet the socioeconomic needs of the community.
 You must have a balance between cost recovery and price points.
 In the case of the proposed facility, you must factor in that over 60% of the students in the local school districts would be on free and reduced lunch, and Cañon City is above the state average for the percentage of people below the poverty line.
 In 2022 the Icabone Pool had a $4 entry fee for children and seniors, and a $5 entry fee for adults.
 When factoring in a budget for operational expenses as part of the Feasibility Study, we used a $5 daily entry fee to use the facility.
 There will also be memberships for singles, couples, and families, as well as rates for seniors.
 In many cases the cost for a single membership would be around $20 per month.
-The school district will also provide a fee for operational expenses during any physical education classes or swim team activities.
-All of this has been factored into cost recovery.
-Please know the Recreation District will benchmark with other rural communities such as Montrose, Gunnison, Eaton, Meeker, Fairplay, and Rangely in determining the cost of entry into a facility.
-With an opening date most likely in 2027 we cannot completely provide a firm number, but the ones shared earlier in this answer are the goals.
-Citizens of the Recreation District will pay a lower fee to use the pool than those who are not in the District.
-This facility is being funded with public dollars and we must meet the socio-economic needs of the community first.
+There will be multiple levels for memberships, but this should provide you with a baseline.

 Why does the Recreation District need a four mill increase to their existing mill levy?